lekum/docker-nikola/README.md

 # docker-nikola

-Container with Nikola
+Container with Nikola for my blog

 # How to build a site with it

-docker run -v $(pwd):/opt/nikola/src lekum/nikola build
+docker run -v $(pwd):/opt/nikola/src lekum/nikola nikola build